Body piercing is a serious decision. Before you decide what to do, ask other teens who have piercings what they think about the whole process.

 What kind of jewelry should I buy?

 Implant grade stainless steel is least likely to produce a foreign body reaction or infection in the skin.
-Other choices for new piercings are metals such as gold (AT LEAST 18 karat), titanium, or niobium.
-All of these cost more than implant grade stainless steel but are safe.
+Other safe choices for new piercings are metals such as gold (at least 18 karat), titanium, or niobium.
+All of these cost more than implant grade stainless steel.

-Gold jewelry should be 18 karat (75% gold) for new piercings and at least 14k gold for healed piercings.
+Gold jewelry should be at least 18 karat (75% gold) for new piercings and at least 14k gold, nickel-free white, or yellow gold for healed piercings.
 Gold-filled or gold-plated jewelry should never be used in any piercings because the metal is very thin.
-The finish wears away easily and it chips even with the slightest contact with the body.
+The finish wears away easily and it chips with slightest contact of the body.
+Some people have difficulty with white gold because it contains "nickel" - a metal that many people are allergic to.

 What's up with all the different kinds of jewelry?

-- Bars, which are the type of jewelry used in some piercings like the tongue, are measured in length (how long the bar is).
+- Bars, which are the type of jewelry used in some piercings such as the tongue, are measured in length (how long the bar is).
 When the piercing is first done, a longer bar will be used.
 When the piercing heals, a shorter bar is used.

 - Ring jewelry is measured by diameter, or how wide the ring is.